dealroom/data-cloud-run-auth/README.md

     ...
     ```

-⚠️ You should **not** need to set the user agent in production, as it is set automatically to a value that identifies the caller.
+⚠️ You should **NOT** need to set the user agent in production, as it is set automatically to a value that identifies the caller.

 To know more about these and other parameters, check out the docstrings of class `AuthorizedBaseUrlSession`.

 ## Best practices

- This is because the session is a low-level object, so you shouldn't use it just anywhere in your code.

-* The session is a low-level object, so don't use it just anywhere in your project.
-Instead, hide it in functions that execute the actions that your service needs to carry out.
-In general, you will have as many functions as there are endpoints, so keep functions for the same service in the same module.
-Finally, keep all modules in the parent module `services/`.
-So it should look like this:

-* Organize each service in its own module.
-In each module, implement each endpoint as a function that internally uses the session to make the request.
-Then keep all these modules in a module `services/`.
+* Organize each service in its own module and implement each endpoint as a function that internally uses the session to make the request.
+Then keep all these modules in a parent module `services/`.
 For example, your project could look like this:

     ```text
     app/